anatom3000/Gravit-Rebirth/README.md

 ## Q&A:

 Q: `Any chance for a binary soon ?`

 A: `Can't tell.
-When the project become`
+When the project become mature, sure/`

 #### Done: